AnaBondiguel/babyessentials/README.md

 4. An listing belongs to none or one category such as car seats, prams, and nursery furniture and decor.
 However, a category has none or many listings.
 The relationships are associated through ‘category_id’ on the Categories table.

+5. A Facebook account can only be used by one user, and a user can have none or one Facebook account to register into the account of application (Users don't need to have a Facebook account to register in the application).
+The relationships are associated through ‘Facebook_id’ on the Facebook table.

+6. A payment has to have an order (users can't pay without an order), and an order has to have a payment (users can't order items without payment).
+The relationships are associated through ‘payment_id’ on the payments table.

 # R18.
 Discuss the database relations to be implemented in your application
 Entities and attributes
 1. Listings: title, description, condition, price, sold, user_id, category_id
 2. Users: email, username, password
 3. Orders: listing_id, buyer_id, seller_id
 4. Categories: name
+5. Facebook: username
+6. Payments: title, price

 The relationship between users and orders
 •	A user has none or many orders